Mai Zetterling: Personal life

 Zetterling was married to Norwegian actor Tutte Lemkow from 1944 to 1953.
 They had a daughter, Etienne and a son, Louis, who is professor of environmental sociology at the Autonomous University of Barcelona.
-In her autobiography All Those Tomorrows, published in 1985, Zetterling details love affairs with actor Herbert Lom and Tyrone Power, with whom she lived from 1956 until early 1958.

-From 1958 to 1976, she was married to British author David Hughes, who collaborated with her on her first films as director.
-The couple were friends with the composer Michael Hurd, who wrote the music scores for Flickorna and Scrubbers.
+She published an autobiography, All Those Tomorrows.
+From 1958 to 1979, she was married to British author David Hughes, who collaborated with her on her first films as director.

-Documents at the National Archives in London show that, as a member of the Hollywood Left, she was watched by British security agents as a suspected Communist.
-However, the UK never had a system along the lines of the American Hollywood Blacklist.
+Documents at the National Archives in London show that, as a member of the Hollywood Left, she was watched by MI5 as a suspected Communist.
+It did not hamper her career, however.

 Death

-On 17 March 1994, a year after her final role on television, Zetterling died from cancer at the age of 68 in her home in London.
+On 17 March 1994, a year after her final role on television, Zetterling died from cancer at her home in London.
+She was 68 years old.